neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

 Example (do not copy paste this example, instead, use the echo scripts copied above):

-    # Commands that have been run locally in order to set the refs to point to this user data (revert these changes if your data set is not meant to be the base of future production deployments)
     echo 'DATA-example/ENV-deployments/release_16.03.1-%DATA%/2016-03-15_154857/schema.sql.gz' > dna/db/migration-base/example/schema.filepath
     echo 'DATA-example/ENV-deployments/release_16.03.1-%DATA%/2016-03-15_154857/data.sql.gz' > dna/db/migration-base/example/data.filepath
     echo 'DATA-example/ENV-deployments/release_16.03.1-%DATA%/2016-03-15_154857/media/' > dna/db/migration-base/example/media.folderpath